dsaadeh21/dsaadeh21/README.md

 - 👋 Hi, I’m @dsaadeh21
-- 👀 I’m interested solving problems and telling stories with data.
+- 👀 I’m interested in solving problems and telling stories with data.
 - 🌱 I’m currently learning Neural Networks, Deep Learning and SQL.
 - 💞️ I’m looking to collaborate on work and projects related to the health science, nutrition or psychology domain.
 - 📫 How to reach me: Find me on [LinkedIn](https://www.linkedin.com/in/dina-saadeh-234499128/)!